Sandy Denny

-Alexandra Elene MacLean Denny (6 January 1947 – 21 April 1978) was an English singer who was lead singer of the British folk rock band Fairport Convention.
-She has been described as "the pre-eminent British folk rock singer".
+Alexandra Elene MacLean Denny (6 January 1947 – 21 April 1978) was an English singer-songwriter who was lead singer of the British folk rock band Fairport Convention.
+She has been described as "arguably the pre-eminent British folk-rock singer/songwriter of her time".

 After briefly working with the Strawbs, Denny joined Fairport Convention in 1968, remaining with them until 1969.
 She formed the short-lived band Fotheringay in 1970, before focusing on a solo career.
 Between 1971 and 1977, Denny released four solo albums: The North Star Grassman and the Ravens, Sandy, Like an Old Fashioned Waltz and Rendezvous.
 She also duetted with Robert Plant on "The Battle of Evermore" for Led Zeppelin's album Led Zeppelin IV in 1971.
-Denny died in 1978 at the age of 31 due to injuries and health issues related to alcohol abuse.
+Denny died in 1978 at the age of 31 from head injuries sustained as a result of a fall down a flight of stairs.

 Music publications Uncut and Mojo have described Denny as Britain's finest female singer-songwriter.
-Her composition "Who Knows Where the Time Goes?" has been recorded by Judy Collins, Eva Cassidy, Nina Simone, 10,000 Maniacs and Cat Power.
+Her composition "Who Knows Where the Time Goes?" has been recorded by Judy Collins, Eva Cassidy, Nina Simone, Mary Black, Kate Wolf, Nanci Griffith, 10,000 Maniacs, Luke Sital-Singh and Cat Power.
 Her recorded work has been the subject of numerous reissues, along with a wealth of previously unreleased material which has appeared over the more than 40 years since her death, including a 19-CD box set released in November 2010.

-In January 2023, Denny was ranked #164 on Rolling Stone's list of the 200 Greatest Singers of All Time.
+In January 2023, Denny was ranked at number 164 on Rolling Stone magazine's list of the 200 Greatest Singers of All Time.

 Childhood

 Denny was born on 6 January 1947 at Nelson Hospital, Kingston Road, Merton Park, London, to Neil and Edna Denny.
 She studied classical piano as a child.

-Her paternal grandfather was from Dundee, and her paternal grandmother was a Scots Gaelic speaker and singer of traditional songs.
+Denny's paternal grandfather was from Dundee, and her paternal grandmother was a Scots Gaelic speaker and singer of traditional Gaelic songs.
 At an early age Denny showed an interest in singing, although her strict parents were reluctant to believe there was a living to be made from it.
 She attended Coombe Girls' School in New Malden; after leaving school she began training as a nurse at the Royal Brompton Hospital.